Offbeatmammal/autokarma/readme.md

 Funding
 ---
-Would be great to get users to subscribe, but can't see that happening
+Would be great to get users to subscribe, but can't see that happening.
+Corporate sponsorship is more viable.

 Donations would be great ;)